leolani/cltl-chatbots/README.md

 After installing GraphDB you need to launch and create a repository with the name `sandbox`.
 This repository will be used as the BRAIN.

+Furthermore, some of the application use docker repositories for sensor data processing suc as face and object detection.
+For this, you need to install Docker desktop.
+You can follow the instructions on this page: https://www.docker.com/products/docker-desktop

+After installing docker desktop, we advise you to pull the docker images for sensor processing before you start.
+The images are rather big.
+Use the docker pull command from the command line:

+* docker pull tae898/yolov5 (15.84GB): object detection
+* docker pull tae898/age-gender:v0.2 (4.96GB): face properties
+* docker pull tae898/face-detection-recognition:v0.1 (2.9GB): face identitification

+Once the docker images are loaded and running in your Docker desktop they are available to make calls from the notebooks and other code.

 ## Installing

 In order to install the packages you should do the following from the terminal: